How to Create an App Icon in Adobe Illustrator

 This is what the basic colored figure looks like once you color the shapes.
-In this case, I kept the left and right part, and gave the left part a tint of 75% of the color I used 100% in the right part.
+In this case, I kept the left and right part and gave the left part a tint of 75% of the color I used 100% in the right part.
 This way you can give your artwork some depth without having to use drop shadows.
 Use the Color Guide Window > Color Guide

 Shift + F3 to experiment with different tints of a color.
 In the Color Guide palette, click the upper right icon to “Show Options” to expand and see the different tints.

-Coloring your artwork with limited color set.
+Coloring your artwork with the limited color set.

-Step 6: adding details
+Step 6: Adding details

 Giving character to the bird

 Take the illustration to the next level by adding more detail to the bird: think of the eyebrows, subtle shadows in the eyes to give some depth, play with different colors to see what gives the best results.
-Adding detail is always a bit dangerous because you can add so much that you loose track of the “whole picture” and because it takes a lot of time to do (at least for me).
+Adding detail is always a bit dangerous because you can add so much that you lose track of the “whole picture” and because it takes a lot of time to do (at least for me).
 In this example, I will limit the amount of detail, I’m going to stick to the more flat style of the icon which I think is perfect for the application style.

 To let the character pop out a bit more, use the Appearance palette Windows > Appearance.
 Make a shape of the whole figure by combining the shapes and put this shape in the background on top of the circle.
 Give this a white fill via the Appearance Palette and a dark red Stroke of 6pt.
-Eventually give the shape a slightly light drop shadow by selecting the shape and going to the Effect menu under in the Palette and choose Stylize > Drop Shadow.
+Eventually, give the shape a slightly light drop shadow by selecting the shape and going to the Effect menu under in the Palette and choose to Stylize > Drop Shadow.
 Fill in the values as shown in the figure.

 Adding details with color tints.